António Borges Coutinho: Career

 In 1950, he settled in São Miguel, becoming an intern with lawyer Carlos Bettencourt.
 His political indoctrination and ideology was influenced by the socialist António Sérgio and theories of Agostinho da Silva.
-During a difficult political era, he was the unique member of the District Commission to support the presidential candidacy of General Humberto Delgado, in 1958, obtaining 4.8% of the votes in the district of Ponta Delgada.
+During a difficult political era, he was the sole member of the District Commission to support the presidential candidacy of General Humberto Delgado, in 1958, obtaining 4.8% of the votes in the district of Ponta Delgada.

 He was imprisoned in 1961, after trying to alert public opinion to the true significance of the caso Santa Maria, through inscriptions on walls.
 It was at this time that he became a member of the district Oposição Democrática, along with Melo Antunes, during the thaw in Marcelista spring of 1969.

 He became a member of the Portuguese Democratic Movement in the National Assembly, for the district of Ponta Delgada, in 1969, along with Manuel Barbosa and João Silvestre Pacheco (obtaining 22.2% of the votes, the best results for an opposition, candidates).
 He was a candidate in 1973 election, but the list of candidates were disqualified due to irregularities.